tbuckow/libraryManagementSystem/README.md

 - **Test Data Availability**: Ensuring test data files are always available in the test output directory for reliable automated testing.
 - **Integration of Logging**: Implementing runtime logging for all lending/return actions in a way that is robust and does not impact performance.
 - **Localization**: Ensuring the UI is consistently in English and navigation is user-friendly.
+- **Async/Await Refactoring**: Migrating all I/O and controller logic to async/await for scalability.
+- **Dependency Injection**: Refactoring all services and controllers to use DI for maintainability and testability.

 ---